-We are fortunate to live in a village situated on the East side of the Salève mountain.
-I climbed the summit last year in Spring and came back two days ago in summer to contemplate the spectacular view over the regions of Geneva and Annecy.
-If you are visiting this region, I highly recommend to climb it… by car!
+We were fortunate to live in a village east of the Salève mountain for a year.
+My family and I climbed the summit on many occasions in all seasons of the year to contemplate the spectacular view over the regions of Geneva and Annecy.
+If you are visiting this region, I highly recommend climbing it… by car!
 Just make sure the weather is fine enough to admire the panoramic views.

 About the Salève mountain